-The MSAA Science Partners for 2023 were American Samoa, Arizona, Commonwealth of the Northern Mariana Islands (CNMI), Guam, Bureau of Indian Education (BIE), Maine, the U.S. Virgin Islands, and Vermont.
+The MSAA Science Partners for 2024 were American Samoa, Arizona, Commonwealth of the Northern Mariana Islands (CNMI), Guam, Bureau of Indian Education (BIE), Maine, the U.S. Virgin Islands, and Vermont.

-In fall 2023, additional sample items, as well as the previously available sample items, were available to teachers through the online assessment platform.
-Grades 5, 8, and HS now have sample tests inclusive of two standalone sets and two clusters, totaling 18 sample items per grade.
+In fall 2023, additional sample items, as well as previously available sample items, were available to teachers through the online assessment platform.
+Grades 5, 8, and HS now have sample tests inclusive of two standalone sets and two clusters, totaling 21 sample items per grade for 5 and 8, and 24 for HS.
 The sample items include the grade-specific Directions for Test Administration (DTA), which correspond with the items in the online system to emulate and standardize the student testing experience.
-These sample items are located at https://www.msaaassessment.org/sample-items and can be accessed year-round.
+These sample items are located at www.msaaassessment.org/sample-items and can be accessed year-round.
 Additional detailed information about test design and items is available in Chapter 3.

-Additionally, for the 2023 administration, test documentation was updated to reflect changes in the Test Administration Manual (TAM), MSAA Online Assessment System User Guide for Test Administrators, MSAA Online Assessment System User Guide for Test Coordinators, Directions for Test Administration (DTA), and the MSAA 2023 Guide for Score Report Interpretation Guide.
-The TAM, MSAA Online Assessment System User Guide for Test Administrators, MSAA Online Assessment System User Guide for Test Administrators, MSAA Online Assessment System User Guide for Test Administrators, MSAA Online Assessment System User Guide for Test Administrators, MSAA Online Assessment System User Guide for Test Administrators, MSAA Online Assessment System User Guide for Test Administrators, MSAA Online Assessment System User Guide for Test Administrators, MSAA Online Assessment System User Guide for Test Administrators, MSAA Online Assessment System User Guide for Test Administrators, MSAA Online Assessment System User Guide for Test Administrators, MSAA Online Assessment System User Guide for Test Administrators, MSAA Online Assessment System User Guide for Test Administrators, MSAA Online Assessment System User Guide for Test Administrators, MSAA Online Assessment System User Guide for Test Administrators, DTA, and online training modules were revised from the previous version to streamline information and provide more clarity to Test Administrators (TAs) and Test Coordinators (TCs).
+Additionally, for the 2024 administration, test documentation was updated to reflect changes in the Test Administration Manual (TAM), MSAA Online Assessment System User Guide for Test Administrators, MSAA Online Assessment System User Guide for Test Coordinators, Directions for Test Administration (DTA), and the MSAA 2024 Guide for Score Report Interpretation Guide.
+The TAM, MSAA Online Assessment System User Guide for Test Administrators, MSAA Online Assessment System User Guide for Test Coordinators, DTA, and online training modules were revised from the previous version to streamline information and provide more clarity to Test Administrators (TAs) and Test Coordinators (TCs).
 Additional detailed information about this process is available in Chapter 5.